Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Confidence Difference and Distance between States

 \section{Confidence Difference and Distance between States}

-We show that the predictive confidence difference in any QML protocol is upper bounded by the distance between the input density matrices up to some constant factor, measured in the trace norm $L^1$, the Hilbert-Schmidt norm $L^2$, the Bures distance, and the Hellinger distance.
+We show that the predictive confidence difference in any QML protocol is upper bounded by the distance between the input density matrices up to some constant factor, \bww{where this distance is measured in the trace norm $L^1$, the Hilbert-Schmidt norm $L^2$, the Bures distance, or} the Hellinger distance.

 Considering density matrices $\rho$ and $\sigma$, the trace norm between them is defined to be $\norm{\rho-\sigma}_1=\tr(\abs{\rho-\sigma})$.
-Consider a set of POVMs $\{\Pi_s\}$ and a quantum channel $\mathcal{E}$ such that $\mathcal{E}(\rho)=\sum_i M_i \rho M_i^\dagger$ and $\sum_i M_i^\dagger M_i=I$.
+Consider a set of POVMs $\{\Pi_l\}$ and a quantum channel $\mathcal{E}$ such that $\mathcal{E}(\rho)=\sum_i M_i \rho M_i^\dagger$ and $\sum_i M_i^\dagger M_i=I$.
 We have,

-We note that $\mathcal{E}^*$ is the dual map of $\mathcal{E}$ and $\{\mathcal{E}^*(\Pi_s)\}$ is still a set of POVMs, since $\mathcal{E}^*(\Pi_s)$ is hermitian, non-negative because $\tr (\rho\mathcal{E}^*(\Pi_s) )=\tr (\mathcal{E}(\rho)\Pi_s) \geq 0$, and complete because $\sum_{i,s}M_i^\dagger \Pi_s M_i = \sum_i M_i^\dagger M_i = I$.
+We note that $\mathcal{E}^*$ is the dual map of $\mathcal{E}$ and $\{\mathcal{E}^*(\Pi_l)\}$ is still a set of POVMs, since $\mathcal{E}^*(\Pi_l)$ is hermitian, non-negative because $\tr (\rho\mathcal{E}^*(\Pi_l) )=\tr (\mathcal{E}(\rho)\Pi_l) \geq 0$, and complete because $\sum_{i,s}M_i^\dagger \Pi_l M_i = \sum_i M_i^\dagger M_i = I$.

-For each particular measurement, we can expand in its eigenbasis $\mathcal{E}^*(\Pi_s)=\sum_k b_k \ket{\phi_k}\bra{\phi_k}\equiv\sum_k b_k P_k$.
+For each particular measurement, we can expand in its eigenbasis $\mathcal{E}^*(\Pi_l)=\sum_k b_k \ket{\phi_k}\bra{\phi_k}\equiv\sum_k b_k P_k$.
 Let $\{\ket{\psi_i}\}$ and $\{\lambda_i\}$ be the eigenbasis and eigenvalues of $(\rho-\sigma)$, so $\norm{\rho-\sigma}_1 = \sum_i |\lambda_i|\in[0,2]$.
-We then expand $\mathcal{E}^*(\Pi_s)=\sum_{i,j,k} b_k a_{ik}\ket{\psi_i}a^{*}_{jk}\bra{\psi_j}$ such that $\sum_{i}\abs{a_{ik}}^{2}=1,{\forall} {k}$ and $\sum_k b_k=\tr(\mathcal{E}^*(\Pi_s))\geq 0$ due to the non-negativity.
+We then expand $\mathcal{E}^*(\Pi_l)=\sum_{i,j,k} b_k a_{ik}\ket{\psi_i}a^{*}_{jk}\bra{\psi_j}$ such that $\sum_{i}\abs{a_{ik}}^{2}=1,{\forall} {k}$ and $\sum_k b_k=\tr(\mathcal{E}^*(\Pi_l))\geq 0$ due to the non-negativity.
 We have